cjy513203427/intersystems-objectscript-class-diagram-view/README.md

    ![right click file](images/right_click_file.gif)
    - Right-click a folder containing `.cls` files and select "Generate Class Diagram"
    ![right click folder](images/right_click_folder.gif)
-3. Choose your preferred generation method:
+3. When prompted, choose your preferred generation method:
    - **Local Java**: Generates the diagram using local Java installation and displays it in VS Code
    - **PlantUML Web Server**: Generates a URL that can be opened in any browser (no Java required)